AARP Hearing Center

 Summary

-It's more important than ever to stay informed about Social Security and to proactively build your own retirement savings.
-As Carly Roszkowski notes, Social Security remains a vital financial foundation, but robust personal savings can provide you with greater security and flexibility as you plan for the future.
+When needed, Congress has always taken steps to shore up Social Security’s financial stability, and it is likely to do so again, Roszkowski says.
+Any changes would likely be phased in gradually, protecting current recipients and minimizing abrupt disruptions, but the impact could be significant for future generations.
+It’s more important than ever to stay informed about Social Security and to build your own retirement savings proactively.
+Social Security remains a vital financial foundation, but robust personal savings can give you greater security and flexibility as you plan for retirement.

 The key takeaways and summary were created with the assistance of generative AI.
 An AARP editor reviewed and refined the content for accuracy and clarity.